Debarati9816/Debarati9816/README.md

  - The analyzation of real time data of attrition rate of employees is shown.

- - Different basis of attrition is analyzed.
+ - Different basis of attrition is analysed.

  - Check the project here https://github.com/Debarati9816/Dashboard.git